 2. 3rd Person Verb ——– plays, lives, runs

-Here are all the pronouns with present verbs:
+Here are all the pronouns with conjugations of some common verbs:

 Do Not/Does Not